 - 1 (28 oz can) peeled whole tomatoes

 - 1/2 Scotch bonnet or habanero hot pepper (seeds removed)

 - 1/4 tsp fresh cracked pepper

 - t tbsp fresh oregano

 - 1 tbsp dry parsley

-- Place 1 tbsp of oil in large pot on low to medium-low heat.
+- Place 2 tbsp of ghee in large Dutch oven on low to medium-low heat.

-- Once vegetables have cooked for 30 minutes, remove from pot and set aside.
+- Remove the contents from the pot and set aside.

-- Remove bay leaves and top with parsley just before eating.
+- Top with dried parsley just before serving .